Safeguarding

 Reporting a Concern of Abuse or Neglect

-If you have concerns that a child you know is at risk of serious harm through Abuse or Neglect it is important that you report your worries to the correct agency.
+If you are concerned about any child or young person in respect of their vulnerability, emotional well-being or if they are at risk of harm through any type of abuse or neglect it is important that you report your worries to the correct agency.

 Who to Contact